This post may contain affiliate links. Please read our disclosure policy.

-So with all that going on, we’re always looking for simple comfort food recipes that the whole family will love!
+We’re always looking for easy comfort food recipes that the whole family will love!
 This Seared Beef with Cippoline Onions and Horseradish Dumplings is a great stovetop meal that makes enough for a hearty family dinner – plus leftovers to enjoy the next day when you don’t have time to cook!

 Super tender chunks of beef are simmered in a rich, delicious gravy along with little round cipolline onions that also cook up soft and tender.
 To complete this hearty dish, we add flavorful savory horseradish dumplings on top of the beef, onions and gravy – making this a complete meal in one!